websteralycia/basketball_analytics/01_mbb/team_efficiency/README.md

 | `scripts/r/02_ncaa_mbb_efficiency_stat_grabber.R` | Pulls the season's team box scores from `hoopR`, pairs each team with its opponent per game, aggregates to season totals, and computes ORtg / DRtg / Net Rating.
 Writes a CSV. |
 | `scripts/r/02.5_ncaa_mbb_efficiency_plot_beat_shaded_simplelabels.R` | Reads that CSV and draws the chart. |

-Run the grabber first.
+Be sure to run the grabber first.
 Both save to your Desktop, so they line up with no configuration.
 To send them elsewhere, change `save_dir` in each, see the root README.